web3/web3.js/docs/docs/guides/sign_and_send_tx/unlock.md

 import { Web3 } from 'web3';
 const web3 = new Web3(/* PROVIDER*/);

-// Second step: add account to ethereum node and unlock it const account = {
+// Second step: add an account to the Ethereum node and unlock it const account = {
 	privateKey: '0xb45b02f408a0dd0996aab2b55a54f4ed7735f82b133c0786a9ff372ffaaf11bd',
 	address: '0xe4beef667408b99053dc147ed19592ada0d77f59',
 };

-// if you use ganache backend use private key with 0x await web3.eth.personal.importRawKey(account.privateKey);
+// if you use ganache backend, use a private key with 0x await web3.eth.personal.importRawKey(account.privateKey);
-// if you use geth backend use private key without 0x await web3.eth.personal.importRawKey(account.privateKey.slice(2));
+// if you use geth backend, use a private key without 0x await web3.eth.personal.importRawKey(account.privateKey.slice(2));

 // unlock account
 await web3Personal.unlockAccount(account.address, 'anyPassword', 100000000);

-// Third step: sign and send transaction try {
+// Third step: sign and send the transaction try {
 	const receipt = await web3.eth.sendTransaction({
 		from: account.address,